specish/specish.github.io/README.md

 # specish.github.io

+Specish is an ES6 modules test framework that allows your tests to coexist with your code.

+Most JavaScript test frameworks are based on CommonJS.
+Specish is based on ES6 modules instead.

+## Advantages of using an ES6 modules test framework

+- No need to transpile just because your code uses ES6 modules.
-Put your specs in the same module as your code.
+- Put your tests in the same module as your code.

-Specish is a very simple JavaScript module that allows tests and source code to coexist.
-While useful for simple specs, you might find situations where a separate file is better for anything more complicated.
+- Run your tests in the browser or Node.js.

+> Please note that support for ES6 modules is required
+> for running tests with Specish.
+> Fortunately, most modern browsers support ES6 modules.
+> The latest version of Node.js has experimental support
+> for ES6 modules.